Home Alone: Plot

-Meanwhile, on Christmas Eve, Harry and Marv finally realize that only Kevin is in the McCallister home, and Kevin overhears them discussing plans to break into the house that night.
-Kevin starts to miss his family and asks the local Santa Claus impersonator if he could bring his family back for Christmas.
-He goes to church and watches a choir perform, and encounters Marley, who proves the rumors about him are false.
-Marley points out his granddaughter in the choir, and mentions he has never met her since she is the daughter of his estranged son.
-Kevin suggests to Marley that he should reconcile with his son.
+On Christmas Eve, Harry and Marv finally realize that only Kevin is in the McCallister home, and Kevin overhears them discussing plans to break into the house that night.
+He starts to miss his family and asks the local Santa Claus impersonator if he could bring them back for Christmas.
+Kevin attends a church choir performance, eventually re-encountering Marley, who proves the rumors about himself to be false.
+Marley points out his granddaughter in the choir and mentions he has never met her since she is the daughter of his estranged son.
+Kevin suggests he try to reconcile with his son.

-Kevin returns home and rigs the house with booby traps.
+Kevin returns home and rigs the house with handmade booby traps.
 Harry and Marv break in, spring the traps, and suffer various injuries.
-While Harry and Marv pursue Kevin around the house, he calls the police and lures the duo into a vacant neighboring house which they had previously broken into.
+Kevin calls the police and lures the duo into a neighboring house that they had previously broken into.
 Harry and Marv ambush Kevin and prepare to get their revenge, but Marley intervenes and knocks them out with his snow shovel.
-The police arrive and arrest Harry and Marv, having identified all the houses that they broke into due to their habit of flooding them.
+The police arrive and arrest Harry and Marv, having identified all the houses that they broke into due to Marv's habit of flooding them by leaving sinks running after plugging up the drains.

-On Christmas Day, Kevin is initially disappointed to find that his family is still gone, but Kate arrives home and they reconcile.
-The rest of the family then returns after waiting in Paris until they could obtain a direct flight to Chicago.
+On Christmas Day, Kevin is initially disappointed after waking to find that his family is still gone.
+However, Kate arrives home a few minutes later and they reconcile.
+The rest of the family then returns only a few minutes after that, having waited in Paris for a direct flight to Chicago.
 Kevin keeps silent about his encounter with Harry and Marv, although Peter finds Harry's knocked-out gold tooth.
-Kevin then watches Marley reuniting with his son, daughter-in-law, and granddaughter.
+Kevin then happily watches Marley reuniting with his family.